 Exploring Materials: staff will consider how creatively and confidently the applicant is able to use and manipulate the limited media available.
 Also considered will be the applicant’s ability to incorporate ‘mistakes’ into the overall design.
 Maximum mark 20

-Offers will be made to successful applicants in descending order by aptitude test score to those who achieve a minimum of 20 points in the test.
-The outcome of a childs performance in the Art Aptitude Test will be released no later than Friday 18th October.
+Offers were made to successful applicants in descending order by aptitude test score to those who achieved a minimum of 20 points in the test.
+The outcome of a child’s performance in the Art Aptitude Test were released in October 2019.

 Applicants scoring more than 20 marks but not allocated a place on the basis of aptitude may request to be placed on the Art Aptitude Waiting List, which will operate until 30th August 2020.
 Applicants not allocated a place on the basis of aptitude will also be considered automatically under the criteria for normal entry.